fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 ### Render the Chart

 Finally, prepare to render your first chart using the `BlazorFusionCharts` component.
-In your "App.js" file, replace your entire code with the code sample below, [Example](https://github.com/fusioncharts/blazor-fusioncharts#quick-start).
+In your "Index.razor" file, replace your entire code with the following code sample below.

+For this example, let's use the following examples.
+Copy the full code here from this [file](https://github.com/fusioncharts/blazor-fusioncharts/blob/master/examples/demo/Pages/BarIn2D.razor).

 ```javascript
 // STEP 1: Include the dependencies